maruel/sketch-nvim/README.md

 :Sketch Write a function that calculates the Fibonacci sequence
 ```

 This will execute the sketch command and display the results in a new buffer.
+A new local git branch starting
+with `sketch/` will contain the result.

 ## License